 At the time of completion the southern approach ended at a T-junction with Tooley Street because the London County Council, who were responsible for the road layout, were having protracted negotiations with the government.
 What was then Bermondsey New Road was finally extended to link the bridge with Old Kent Road, and the new thoroughfare named Tower Bridge Road.
 As would be expected, the Tower Subway’s income decreased and the company sold it to a water supplier to run their pipes.

-Aeroplanes have flown through the bridge, between the bascules and walkways, on numerous occasions, the first by a biplane in 1912.
+Aeroplanes have flown through Tower Bridge, between the bascules and walkways, on numerous occasions, the first by a biplane in 1912.
 In 1953 a sixty-year-old veteran of the First World War flew through the bridge and continued on through fourteen other bridges.
 He was arrested and appeared at Bow Street Magistrates Court.
 In July 1944 a German rocket passed the central arch, landing on the Tower Bridge tug.
 A change-over of crews was taking place and both crews perished.
-On a famous occasion in 1952 a double-decker bus and its passengers was caught in the middle and lifted into the air as the bridge opened.
+On a famous occasion in 1952 a double-decker bus and its passengers were caught in the middle and lifted into the air as the bridge opened.

 Sources include: Charles Welch ‘History of the Tower Bridge’ (1894, courtesy of the collection of Hawk Norton); Peter Matthews ‘London’s Bridges’; John Pudney ‘Crossing London’s River’.

 < Back to Bridges and Tunnels